gbowne1/random_c_cpp_programs/README.md

 ## Contributing

 Clone or fork this project.
 Please feel free to contribute to this.
-Bug reports and Pull Requests on this are welcome
+Bug reports and Pull Requests on this are welcome.
+Please make a commit change or PR branch with an appropriate name for change and PR back to main.

 ## License